UniMath/agda-unimath/src/ring-theory/rings.lagda.md

 ## Idea

-The concept of _ring_ vastly generalizes the [arithmetical structure](elementary-number-theory.ring-of-integers.md) on the [integers](elementary-number-theory.integers.md).
+The concept of a _ring_ vastly generalizes the [arithmetical structure](elementary-number-theory.ring-of-integers.md) on the [integers](elementary-number-theory.integers.md).
 A
 {{#concept "ring" WD="ring" WDID=Q161172 Agda=Ring}} consists of a